-- (1) Equilibration: use the equilibration buffer to fully equilibrate the chromatography column until the pH and conductivity are stable and basically consistent with the equilibration buffer.
-This step usually requires 3-5 column bed volumes (CV). - (2) Sample loading: according to the binding capacity measured in the small test, determine the sample loading volume and loading amount of the sample on the Lepta Q. - (3) Washing: use equilibration buffer or other suitable buffer to wash the chromatography column until the UV stabilises and returns to the baseline. - (4) Elution: elution is achieved by increasing the concentration of salt ions.
-The concentration of salt ions in the elution buffer can be gradually increased through a linear gradient or a step-by-step gradient to elute molecules with different binding strengths. pH gradient elution or mixed elution can also be used. - (5) Regeneration: rinse the column with a high-salt buffer (such as 2M NaCl). - (6) Re-equilibration: re-equilibrate the chromatography column with the equilibration buffer. - Note: If the flow-through mode is used, the 'sample loading' step should be set to collect; the 'washing' step should ensure that the target molecules have completely flowed through, then the collection can be stopped; the 'elution' step should directly use high-salt buffer impurities can be washed away.
+- (1) Equilibration: use equilibration buffer to fully equilibrate the chromatography column until the pH and conductivity are stable and basically consistent with the equilibration buffer.
+This step usually requires 3-5 column bed volumes (CV). - (2) Sample loading\: determine the loading volume and loading amount of the sample on the Lepta Q HR according to the binding capacity measured in the small test experiment. - (3) Washing\: use equilibration buffer or other suitable buffer to wash the chromatography column until the UV stabilises and returns to the baseline. - (4) Elution\: elution is achieved by increasing the concentration of salt ions.
+The concentration of salt ions in the elution buffer can be gradually increased through a linear gradient or a step gradient to elute molecules with different binding strengths. pH gradient elution or mixed elution can also be used. - (5) Regeneration: rinse the column with a high-salt buffer (such as 2M NaCl). - (6) Re-equilibration: re-equilibrate the column with equilibration buffer. - \ If the flow-through mode is used, the 'sample loading' step should be set to collect; the 'washing' step should stop the collection after all the target molecules have passed through; the 'elution' step should directly use high-salt buffer impurities can be washed away.